protolambda/lmd-ghost/README.md

 - Naive but readable spec implementation, original in Python/pseudocode [here](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md#beacon-chain-fork-choice-rule)
 - Cached spec, similar to the spec, but with the cache feature from the implementation by Vitalik.
-- Optimized LMD-GHOST by Vitalik Buterin, original in Python [here](https://github.com/ethereum/research/blob/master/ghost/ghost.py)
+- Optimized LMD-GHOST by Vitalik Buterin, slightly modified to fit spec, original in Python [here](https://github.com/ethereum/research/blob/master/ghost/ghost.py)
-- Simple attestation-backpropagation DAG, by @protolambda.
+- Simple attestation-backpropagation DAG with best-target inherit, and majority cut-off, by @protolambda.
-- Stateful sum-vote DAG with propagation cut-off, by @protolambda.
+- Stateful DAG with partial propagation cut-off, by @protolambda.
+- Sum-vote DAG by @protolambda, removed (but previously implemented) in favor of arbitrary attestation weights.
+See below.
 - Suggestions welcome!